What type of college is Wheaton College?

 What licensure programs are offered at Wheaton College?

-- Initial Elementary License, for elementary education students for Kindergarten through grade 9.
+- Professional Educator License, for elementary education students for Kindergarten through grade 9.
+The Initial Elementary License

-- Initial Secondary License, for secondary education students from grades 6-12.
+- Professional Educator License, for secondary education students from grades 6-12.
 Secondary education students must complete a program in an approved major field of specialization.
-Currently majors approved for secondary education licensure by the State of Illinois are: Biology, English/Language Arts, French, German, History, Mathematics, Physical Science, Social Science, and Spanish.
+Currently majors approved for secondary education licensure by the State of Illinois are: Biology, English/Language Arts, History, Mathematics, Physical Science, and Social Science/History.
 The Initial Secondary License can be earned as a traditional undergraduate student or in conjunction with the Master of Arts in Teaching.

 What about a teaching license for the middle school grades?

 At this time, Illinois does not offer a Middle School teaching license.
-Those interested in teaching in the middle grades may do so with either an Initial Elementary License or Initial Secondary License, but in both cases must have also obtained a Middle Grade Endorsement.
+This will change in 2017 with the implementation of new licensure requirements.
+For now, those interested in teaching in the middle grades may do so with either an Initial Elementary License or Initial Secondary License, but in both cases must have also obtained a Middle Grade Endorsement.

 What if I transfer to Wheaton College and seek teaching license?
 Will all my previous coursework and field work be accepted?